gwenwindflower/tbd/README.md

 ### 🦙 LLM features

-`tbd` has some neat alpha features that are still in development.
-One of these is the ability to generate documentation and tests for your sources via LLM.
-It uses [Groq](https://groq.com) running `llama3-70b-8192` to do its inference.
-It's not perfect, but it's pretty good!
-It requires setting an environment variable with your Groq API key beforehand that you'll then pass the name of.

-The biggest thing to flag is that while Groq is in free beta, they have a very low rate limit on their API: 30 requests per minute.
-The actual inference on Groq is _super_ fast, but for now I've had to rate limit the API calls so it will take a few minutes or quite awhile depending on your schema size.
-Once Groq is out of beta, I'll remove the rate limit, but you'll of course have to pay for the API calls via your Groq account.

-I will _definitely_ be adding other LLM providers in the future, probably Anthropic Claude 3 Opus as the next one so you can choose between maximum quality (Claude) or maximum speed (Groq, when I can remove the rate limit).
+`tbd` has some neat alpha features that infer documentation and tests for your columns.
+There are multiple supported LLMs via API: Groq running Llama 3 70B, Anthropic Claude 3 Opus, and OpenAI GPT-4 Turbo.
+They have very different rate limits (these are limitations in the API that `tbd` respects):

+- **Groq** 30 requests per minute
+- **Claude 3 Opus** 5 requests per minute
+- **GPT-4 Turbo** 500 request per minute

+As you can see, if you have anything but a very smol schema, you should stick with OpenAI.
+When Groq ups their rate limit after they're out of beta, that will be the fastest option, but for now, OpenAI is the best bet.
+The good news is that GPT-4 Turbo is _really_ good at this task (honestly better than Claude Opus) and pretty dang fast!
+The results are great in my testing.

 I'm going to experiment very soon with using structured output conformed to dbt's JSON schema and passing entire tables, rather than iterating through columns, and see how it does with that.
-If it works that will be significantly faster as it can churn out entire files quickly and the rate limit will be less of a factor.
+If it works that will be significantly faster as it can churn out entire files (and perhaps improve quality through having more context) and the rate limits will be less of a factor.

 ### 🌊 Example workflows